Ticino (river): Val Bedretto

-Below Bedretto the Ri di Cristallina, "Cristallina stream", comes in from the right at Ossasco, and further down Fontana, still in Bedretto.
+Below Bedretto the Ri di Cristallina, "Cristallina stream", a right tributary from the Val Torta, joins the Ticino at Ossasco, and further down the valley, Fontana is the lowest village in Val Bedretto.
 The entire area is laced with hiking trails and mountain huts.
+The valley is subject to avalanches and snow can remain on the ground as late as September.